 Therefore, in addition to the outdoor unit, one or more indoor units must also be installed in each room being cooled, which adds to the total cost.

-In the case of ductless systems with heating capabilities, additional heating elements are also built-in to the system, which further increases the total price.
+In the case of ductless systems with heating capabilities, additional heating elements and other components are also built-in to the system, which further increases the total price.

 Who makes ductless split systems and air conditioners?